rintala/DD2423/lab1/answers_jr_lab1.md

 - **Ideal low-pass:**

   - Lacking performance on all pictures
   - Removes high frequencies, and the lower the cut-off frequency, the more of the frequency spectra is being removed => less details and noise

+<u>Conclusion:</u> The ideal low pass filter removes only what has to be removed, by cutting off at the right frequency.
+However, due to the rippling effect this result can be less pleasing for humans, eventhough it theoretically contains more information than for ex.
+Gaussian filter which ALSO surpresses high frequencies, which is not always necessary.

 ___________________________________________________________________________